arturoharker/Colombia-covid-policy/Index_methodology.md

 #### Economic Support
 This index counts the policies taken to give economic relief to the people, mostly monetary and in kind transfers.
 It is important because having money to substain their family may incentivate people to stay at home.
 As it is an applicability measure, one unit is added for each of the policies that compose it if said policy is implemented on a week on a municipality.
 The score is then rescaled to 0-100.
 Being 0 no policies adopted and 100 al of the policies adopted.

-To see the policies that compose the index, click here.
-(LINK)
+To see the policies that compose the index, click [here](https://github.com/dccontreras/Colombia-covid-policy/blob/main/Codebook.md).
 #### Budget Adjustment
 This index counts the policies taken to adjust budget inside the administration.
 It focuses mostly in transfers to the healh sector in order to strenghten the response.
 As it is an applicability measure, one unit is added for each of the policies that compose it if said policy is implemented on a week on a municipality.
 The score is then rescaled to 0-100.
 Being 0 no policies adopted and 100 al of the policies adopted.

-To see the policies that compose the index, click here.
-(LINK)
+To see the policies that compose the index, click [here](https://github.com/dccontreras/Colombia-covid-policy/blob/main/Codebook.md).

 ### Descriptive Stats